 Henry Hemming Talk

-To celebrate the release of Henry Hemming’s latest book ‘M: Maxwell Knight, MI5’s Greatest Spymaster‘, the author will be giving a talk about two remarkable female spies and the man who ran them: an animal-loving drop-out who went on to become MI5’s greatest spymaster.
+To celebrate the release of Henry Hemming’s latest book ‘M: Maxwell Knight, MI5’s Greatest Spymaster‘, the author came to Dulwich to talk about two remarkable female spies and the man who ran them: an animal-loving drop-out who went on to become MI5’s greatest spymaster.

 This is the dramatic true story of a maverick MI5 officer who recruited two women in the 1930s to penetrate the British Communist movement.
 Their skillful, deft work led to the exposure of a Soviet spy-ring in the Woolwich Arsenal, a famous court case and one of them being hailed in America as ‘Britain’s counter-espionage heroine’.